 Every year, one in three Americans aged 65+ falls.
 In King County, nearly 4,000 older adults fall each year.
 Visit our Falls Prevention webpage for tools that can make a difference in your community.

 Living Well with Chronic Conditions, also known as the Chronic Disease Self-Management Program (CDSMP), is a community-based self-management program that assists people with chronic illness.
 A series of six workshops, held once a week in a community setting, is facilitated by two trained leaders, one or both of whom are non-health professionals who have chronic diseases themselves.
 Developed by Stanford University School of Medicine, the evidence-based CDSMP model emphasizes the patient's role in managing illness.
 Peer trainers help participants build self-confidence and adopt healthy behaviors.
 For more information on this program, visit www.agingkingcounty.org/livingwell.

 Older adults face a range of special oral health concerns, including root decay and periodontal disease.
 Aging and Disability Services is fortunate to have received a grant from the Washington Dental Service Foundation to integrate oral health awareness and education in our long term care services.

 The Program to Encourage Active, Rewarding Lives for Seniors (PEARLS) is a community-integrated program to treat older adults with disabilities who also have minor depression.
-PEARLS is available to ADS-funded case management clients in King County and to low-income veterans age 55+ and their spouses, widows, or domestic partners.
+PEARLS is available to ADS-funded case management clients in King County and to veterans age 55+, military spouses, and spouse survivors.
 For more information, visit www.agingkingcounty.org/PEARLS.